Lawbore offers materials for study and lots of ways to keep you up-to-date with what’s going on at City and the legal world beyond.

-Lawbore is the portal of The City Law School and is a great way to find out what it's like to be a law student at City.
+Lawbore is a great way to find out what it's like to be a law student at City.
 The portal's key purpose is to help you track down key resources to support you in your study.
-Topic Guides offer links for each of the subjects studied to recommended websites, journal articles, reports, cases and key
+The Directory offers links for each of the subjects studied to recommended websites, journal articles, reports, cases and key

 Lawbore Future Lawyer

 Lawbore Future Lawyer focuses on the career routes available to law students.
 The blog also offers an insight into the paths our alumni have taken via articles and video interviews.
 Wehave a student team reporting on City events, and pieces from our academic staff, legal journalists and careers experts.